Pine Crest School

-Pine Crest School is a private preparatory school with campuses in Fort Lauderdale and Boca Raton, Florida, United States.
+Pine Crest School is a private preparatory school with campuses in Fort Lauderdale and Boca Raton, Florida.
 It was founded in Fort Lauderdale in 1934 by Mae McMillan, who also served as the school's first president.

-The School has two campuses—the main Mae McMillan Campus in Fort Lauderdale, Florida, and the William J. McMillan Campus in Boca Raton, Florida, United States.
-The Boca Raton campus, originally Boca Raton Academy, was absorbed by Pine Crest in 1991 and hosts students in pre-kindergarten through Grade 8.
-The Fort Lauderdale campus hosts students in Pre-Kindergarten through Grade 12.
+The Boca Raton campus, originally Boca Raton Academy, was absorbed by Pine Crest in 1991 and hosts students in pre-kindergarten through grade 8.
+The Fort Lauderdale campus hosts students in pre-kindergarten through grade 12.

 History

-Dr. Mae McMillan, a school tutor, founded a school in 1934 in rented rooms in downtown Fort Lauderdale.
-In 1939, when there were 100 students, the school moved to a former hospital building on an eight-acre site on East Broward Boulevard in 1939, and boarding of students commenced.
-A nearby site was eventually purchased for an elementary school.
-The school was incorporated in 1959, and moved to the current 49-acre site on NE 62nd Street in 1965.
-The Boca Raton campus for pre-kindergarten to Grade 8 students, originally Boca Raton Academy, became part of Pine Crest School in 1991.
+Mae McMillan founded the school in 1934 in rented rooms in downtown Fort Lauderdale.
+In 1939, when there were 100 students, the school moved to a former hospital building on an eight-acre site on East Broward Boulevard in 1939, and student boarding began.
+A nearby site was purchased for an elementary school.
+The school was incorporated in 1959, and it moved to the current 49-acre site on NE 62nd Street in 1965.
+The Boca Raton campus for pre-kindergarten to grade 8 students, originally Boca Raton Academy, became part of Pine Crest School in 1991.
 The boarding program ended in 2001.

 Campuses

 Fort Lauderdale campus

-The Mae McMillan campus has been significantly expanded since it first opened.
+The Mae McMillan campus has expanded since it first opened.
 A building campaign at the start of the 21st century saw the construction of a new middle school building, Findeiss Auditorium, a parking garage, and the Huizenga Family Science Center.
 Athletic facilities include a new health and fitness center constructed in the original Lane Hall boys’ dormitory, a number of locker room facilities, two gymnasia, three pools, Banks Field, Elliot Track, and ten tennis courts.
-Additionally, the adjacent Freidt campus, commonly referred to as “West Campus,” has a number of playing fields for baseball, soccer, football, lacrosse, and softball, a batting cage, boathouse for the crew team, and a nature trail centered on Lake Leone.
+Additionally, the adjacent Freidt campus, commonly referred to as “West Campus,” has a number of playing fields, a boathouse for the crew team, and a nature trail centered on Lake Leone.
 Fine Arts facilities include the Stacy Chapel and Auditorium, Palmer Dance Studio, McMillian Fine Arts Center, Stacy Arts and Activities Center, and Egan Auditorium.
 As of 2010, the LEED Gold certified Chiller Plant Building has been completed, providing a chilled water feed to the entire campus.

 As of 2011, the new Upper School Academic Center has been completed, consolidating the academic functions of the Upper School, which were previously scattered among various buildings, into a single complex.
-Loggias and courtyards connect the new Upper School building to the existing campus.
-The center of the campus has the Bell Tower, which houses the both Admissions and Administrative Offices.
+The center of the campus has the Bell Tower, which houses both the Admissions and Administrative Offices.
 In 2015, state-of-the-art Innovation Labs opened on both campuses and for each division of the school.